pila81/Trident_Mods/Exhaust_HEPA_Filter/README.md

 Had some Roomba HEPA filters laying around so made a fan/filter mount to fit the original exhaust.
 The filter can be slid in and out for easy maintenance.

-An additional advantage of having the fans on the inside is the wiring for the fans can be easily internally routed through the exhaust grill:
+An additional advantage to having the fans on the inside is the wiring for the fans can be easily internally routed through the exhaust grill:
 No wires on the outside of your printer!

 BOM: